GraniteLabsAI/granitelabs-site/docs/chatgpt/index.md

 <img src="/img/og/chatgpt-automation-platform-og.jpg" style={{width: '100%', borderRadius: '12px', marginTop: '12px', marginBottom: '24px'}} />

+---

+## <span class="cube-icon cube-ai"></span> Overview

 ChatGPT played a foundational role in building GraniteLabs — from brand naming and domain acquisition to GitHub onboarding and early system design.

 It remains a core tool in the GraniteLabs AI stack for high-value tasks, particularly in visual asset generation and brand system development.

----

-## 🔹 Overview

-This page outlines how ChatGPT is used within GraniteLabs, including strengths, limitations, and its role in a production AI workflow.

 ---